Automated Molecular Concept Generation and Labeling with Large Language Models: Experiments

-\textbf{Models } We employ GPT-3.5 Turbo as our primary LLMs for generating concepts and directly labeling.
+\textbf{Models } We employ GPT-3.5 Turbo as our primary LLMs for generating concepts and direct labeling.
 Additionally, we utilize GPT-4 for labeling strategy 2: function code generation, and strategy 3: external tool calling.
 For strategy 3, the LLM will create code snippets for invoking RDKit~\cite{rdkit}.
 We don't use GPT-4 for direct labeling due to the high cost of per-instance labeling.
 After collecting the concept labels, we explore four types of prediction models to cover a broad spectrum of tasks and performance levels.
 As a basic setting, we use linear models like linear regression and logistic regression, we also consider more advanced models including decision trees and 2-layer MLPs.
 We use off-the-shelf prediction models from sklearn~\cite{scikit-learn}.
 We do ablation on LLMs with Claude-2 in Appendix~\ref{app:ablation}.
 Since we call LLMs through their APIs and the prediction models are light and off-the-shelf, there is no specially requirements, like GPUs, for our framework.

 \textbf{Concept Selection } We employ AIC~\cite{akaike1973information, akaike1974new} for regression and RFE~\cite{Guyon2002GeneSelection} for classification.
-These selection methods are specifically applied to linear models.
-For multi-iteration performance with decision trees and MLPs, we use the selection results from the linear models.
+These selection methods are specifically applied to linear models, and we use the selection results for multi-iteration performance with decision trees and MLPs.